 Managing the level of nitrogen in your lawn is a matter of carefully balancing several variables, including soil type, grass species, and climate.
 A soil test can provide more information about the current nutrient content of your lawn and help you determine whether or not your lawn is nitrogen-deficient.
 If it is, consider using nitrogen fertilizer to boost your lawn’s nitrogen level back to normal.

 Applying nitrogen fertilizer in the right amount and at the right time is crucial for ensuring healthy lawn growth.
 Ideally, you should apply nitrogen fertilizer while your grass is actively growing, which is usually in the spring and fall.
 Excessive nitrogen application during the summer months — particularly during hot and dry weather conditions — can cause stress and damage to the grass.
 Remember to always follow the manufacturer’s instructions when applying any kind of fertilizer and take care not to over or under-apply.

 Nitrogen is one of the most essential elements of a lush, vibrant lawn.
 By understanding nitrogen’s role in plant growth and how to manage nitrogen levels in your lawn, you can ensure your property remains vibrant and healthy for many years to come.

-At Terra Lawn Care, we treat your lawn just as we’d treat our own lawns.
+At Terra Lawn Care, we specialize in creating the perfect balance for your lawn’s nutrition.
+Our lawn fertilization services are designed to provide your grass with the nutrients it needs precisely when it needs them.
 Our experienced technicians and horticulturists can help you with whatever task is required to get your property in top shape — from lawn care, to tree and shrub care, to pest control, to full landscaping and hardscaping — get in touch today or take a look at what our satisfied customers have to say about our work!